-OneUnited Bank to Purchase NFT to Honor Legacy of Josephine Baker
+OneUnited Bank To Purchase NFT to Honor Legacy of Josephine Baker

 On November 28, 2021, the painting by internationally acclaimed artist Addonis Parker, From Paris with Love, will be exhibited in the French Consulate in Miami after a one-night only special unveiling at the National Hotel on Miami Beach.

 On November 30, 2021, Ms. Baker will be celebrated in Paris, France.
-Her remains will be reinterred at the Pantheon monument, the first Black woman to receive one of the highest honors in France.
+She will be honored at the Pantheon monument with a cenotaph and a plaque, the first Black woman to receive one of the highest honors in France.

 On December 2, 2021, the From Paris with Love NFT collection will premiere at Le Art Noir, a unique multicultural exhibition of artists from around the globe during Art Basel Miami, at the African Heritage Cultural Arts Center in Liberty City, Miami.
 OneUnited Bank will purchase the first NFT from the collection, with additional renditions made available to the public.
 The NFT premiere taking place in Miami is particularly significant as Josephine Baker is celebrated for her work in desegregating Miami clubs.